 Sample wines made from grapes grown on the farm.

-A tasty selection of wines await!
-Find your favorite with a wine tasting, available each weekend, weather permitting.
-Just look for the Apple House Market, currently located inside the Tree Adventure building.
+A tasty selection of wines awaits!
+Find your favorite with a wine tasting, available daily at the recently renovated Apple House Market.
+We offer hard cider tastings as well.

 Take a backwoods hike along the Conservation Trail.